arangodb/velocypack/Install.md

   support of the host platform.
 Note that this option should be turned off when running VPack under Valgrind, as Valgrind does not seem to support all SSE4 operations used in VPack.
+* `-DCoverage`: needs to be set to `ON` for coverage tests.
+Setting this option will automatically turn the build into a debug build.
+The option is currently supported for g++ only.